 7. Accurate Results

 The expertise of manual testers depends on how thoroughly the application is tested.
-Fortunately, automation testing at full capacity reduces dependencies, and produces consistent results every time.
+Fortunately, automation testing at full capacity reduces dependencies and produces consistent results every time.
 Another important factor to consider is manual errors.
 Regardless of the quality of engineers’ work ethics and technical prowess, there is a risk of missing a few steps, entering incorrect data, or making any other minute errors.
 These types of mistakes can lead to poor application quality.
 However, with test automation, it can be ensured that not only will steps be executed seamlessly, but they will also be reported objectively.

 8. Supports Continuous Testing

 Continuous testing involves running automated tests continuously to obtain feedback on business risks.
-This improves feedback on bugs and minimizes risk., making continuous testing integral to the DevOps process and enabling teams to work cohesively.
+This improves feedback on bugs and minimizes risk, making continuous testing integral to the DevOps process and enabling teams to work cohesively.
 Automation enables continuous testing and shift-left testing, making it a crucial part of the software development life cycle.

 9. Seamless Scalability

 While manual testing is scalable, the time and investment required can delay timelines.
-It also requires additional personnel to the project, requiring more time for training.
+It also requires additional personnel for the project, requiring more time for training.
 On the other hand, automation testing allows businesses to scale minutes and easily add test executors.

 How Can Hexaware Help?

-TALOS, Hexaware’s Smart Test Automation platform, allows developers to facilitate rapid test automation for applications developed on multiple platforms and diverse Soft Development Life Cycle Styles (SDLC).
+Hexaware’s Tensai® for Autonomous Testing allows developers to facilitate rapid test automation for applications developed on multiple platforms and diverse SDLC.
+Further, it accelerates the creation of behavior-driven development automation scripts through the following features:

-• Seamless test execution with self-healing locators
+- Seamless test execution with self-healing locators

-• Advanced maintenance features and detailed insights for faster maintenance
+- Advanced maintenance features and detailed insights for faster maintenance

-• The ability to import feature files to create automation scripts using NLP features
+- The ability to import feature files to create automation scripts using NLP features

 Hexaware’s Solution Layers

-Model-based testing allows users to leverage enhanced coverage, achieve traceability, and test cases smoothly compared to manual methods.
+Hexaware integrates GenAI into model-based testing, allowing users to leverage enhanced coverage, achieve traceability, and test cases smoothly compared to manual methods.
 Besides, Hexaware has in-built automation accelerators for commercial and open-source tools that can function independently to develop scripts.
 Furthermore, Hexaware’s Insight 360 enables developers to automate 100% of test reporting activities and provides a real-time view of testing progress and vendor performance against the contractual service level agreements.